alexander-yu/dotfiles/README.md

-# Alex's Dotfiles
+# Alex's dotfiles

-This is a repository containing instructions and files for setting up/personalizing my dev environment, separated by topic.
+This is a repo containing the configurations for setting up my dev environment, separated by topic.